Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - cannot sustain required physical input

-2. Accessibility Patterns Over Checklists
+2. Accessibility Design Patterns Over Checklists

 - Same Controls, But Different